 - Find the pressure switch.
 Please make a note of or photograph how the wires are situated.

 - Disconnect the wires.

-- With 2 wrenches, grab one fitting on the copper pipe and use the other wrench to remove Jaeger or similar pressurstat from pipe.
+- With 2 wrenches, grab one fitting on the copper pipe and use the other wrench to remove Jaeger or similar pressurstat from the pipe.

-- Check for any discoloration on inside.
-If there is no color of white, green, or black, then unit needs to be replaced.
-If there is a color, use cotton swabs dabbed in citric acid or descaling solution to clean out inside of pressurstat until brass metal turns pink.
+- Check for any discoloration on the inside.
+If there is no color of white, green, or black, then the unit needs to be replaced.
+If there is a color, use cotton swabs dabbed in citric acid or descaling solution to clean out the inside of pressurstat until brass metal turns pink.

 - Put everything back together and test.
-If there is a still a problem, the Jaeger will need to be replaced.
+If there is still a problem, the Jaeger will need to be replaced.

 Finally, the water needs to be softened – NOT JUST FILTERED!
-Filtering only removes sediment, bad taste and odor, etc. Most filters do not soften the water.
-Our strong suggestion is to attach a water softener (in tank for tank model uses or a direct connection plumbed in water softener for inline uses) AND to descale the pressurstat pipe and pressurstat separately during the descaling regimen.
+Filtering only removes sediment, bad taste, and odor, etc. Most filters do not soften the water.
+Our strong suggestion is to attach a water softener (in-tank for tank model uses or a direct connection plumbed in-water softener for inline uses) AND to descale the pressurstat pipe and pressurstat separately during the descaling regimen.